lijx10/razer-laptop-control/README.md

 Note that you have to allocate a swap partition of size >=16GB if you need hibernation (to disk).
 Personally I don't think hibernation is necessary.
 Suspend (to RAM) is much more useful.

 ## Screen Brightness Adjustment
-- Kernel 5.12.rc5 introduces a fix to brightness problem.
-However, nvidia 470 driver doesn't support kernel 5.12.x yet.
+- Kernel 5.12 should have solved it.
+Nvidia 470 driver works with kernel 5.12.
+Not sure if nvidia 470 works with 5.13 yet, need experiments.
-- The solution is to add "amdgpu.backlight=0" to the kernel parameter.
+- Another solution is to add "amdgpu.backlight=0" to the kernel parameter.
 Instructions of adding kernel parameter:
 ```
 https://askubuntu.com/questions/19486/how-do-i-add-a-kernel-boot-parameter
 ```